janlelis/rg/README.md

 - Be able to use Angular + Rails
 - Adopt a convention about your Angular directory structure and
 - Get some basic, but handy generators!
-- Delegate Angular/frontend library management to bower
+- Delegate Angular/frontend library management to Bower
-- Still live in Ruby land (you can do E2E testing using Capybara)
+- Still live in Ruby land (i.e. you can do E2E testing using Capybara)

-You are invited to read [this blog post] for background information on this mindset, which could also be called the "CARB" stack.
+You are invited to read [this blog post](http://rbjl.net/69) for background information on this mindset, which could be called the *CARB* stack.

 ## Setup